 All international competitions (such as Pan American Masters Championships, World Masters Championships, World Masters Cup, etc.) are subject to doping control.
 International Masters doping control follows WADA protocols and is governed by IWF Masters Weightlifting.
 IWF Masters Weightlifting periodically adds information relevant to Masters athletes to the anti doping section of their website.

-If you are selected by the CMWFHC to compete internationally, you will receive additional information about IWF Masters doping control.
+If you are selected by the CMWFHCM to compete internationally, you will receive additional information about IWF Masters doping control.

 Module 9: Issues with Supplements and Natural Health Products